She’s born in a snowstorm, and her mother names her Irma.

 It’s the most free she’s ever felt.

-The winter she’s twenty five, it occurs to her that she makes money, now.
+The winter she’s twenty five, it occurs to her that she makes money now.

 Not a lot, mind.
 A fair pittance compared to what most people from her class at Hogwarts are making these days.
 But she’s working in a quiet office behind Diagon Alley, taking messages from the owls that come in and keeping the filing system neat, and she makes enough to eat, and buy smart robes for work, and keep herself in room and board at the house of a charming old couple nearby.
 She even has a little left over, at the end of every month.
 Just two or three galleons.
-She allows herself a small allowance for books; any change that’s left over after that, she puts in a small shoebox under her sturdy single bed, until she has enough to open an account at Gringotts.
+She designates herself a small allowance for books; any change that’s left over after that, she puts in a small shoebox under her sturdy single bed, until she has enough to open an account at Gringotts.

 And it’s a strange thought, that little fund, that measly offering that promises such unprecedented hope if ever a rainy day should come, because sometimes she remembers being four years old and watching her mother sob over ruined mittens.
 Sometimes she still feels a phantom of chill set deep within her limbs, even when she’s sat close to Mr and Mrs Halstead’s roaring fireplace.
 These days, she wears practical, tight black boots, and she owns three pairs, and none of them have holes, but out of reflex she still dodges away from the puddles in the belief that her toes will get wet.